 Except for Memorial Day weekend at the end of May, May is the better month to visit.
 It has lower crowds than June because most kids are still in school, and the weather is a bit better (particularly earlier in the month, farther from Memorial Day weekend).

-The Epcot International Flower & Garden Festival was extended into June previous years, but will end May 27 this year.
+The Epcot International Flower & Garden Festival was extended into June previous years, but ended May 27 in 2024.

 Should I visit Disney World in June or July?

 Comparing these two months is even more straightforward than it used to be.
-Unless a surprise is announced, there is no Epcot festival scheduled from May 28 through August 28.
+Assuming the 2024 changes to the festival calendar stick around, we don’t expect there to be any Epcot festival for the bulk of June through August.
 I don’t mind that and sometimes prefer it.

 With that update, the tradeoff is straightforward—July has slightly lighter crowds but slightly worse weather.
 Besides July 4 weekend, we don’t see too much to distinguish these.